 (6 Mo.
 Adv.)

-Please Note: Israel gratuities will be paid in advance ($98 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).
+Not Included: Land Portion - travel/cancellation insurance, Israel gratuities will be paid in advance ($122 per person will be added to your final invoice for gratuities to be paid to driver, guide, and hotel staff while in Israel).

 Airport transfers are included only when airfare is purchased from Pilgrim Tours.
 Taxi service is available for those purchasing their airfare elsewhere.

 Deposit Required: $500 per person will reserve your place.
 A $100 service fee will be charged for cancellation at any time in addition to our normal payment and cancellation policy.